-Welcome to the rules and regulations page of the EGCA Competitions, here you can find all the exact rules and regulations for each competition that EGCA is managing.
-If you are interested to be as a host for EGCA competitions, please find more information by clicking here.
+Welcome to the Rules and Regulations page for EGCA competitions.
+Here you can find the rules and regulations for each competition managed by EGCA.
+If you are interested in hosting an EGCA competition, please click here for more information.

 EGCA – CHAMPIONS LEAGUE & WOMEN’S CHAMPIONS LEAGUE

-(2) There must be always minimum 4 and maximum 6 registered athletes / team at a Champions League or Women’s Champions League stage;
+(3) There must be always minimum 4 and maximum 6 registered athletes / team at a Champions League or Women’s Champions League stage.

-(3) There must be always a minimum one IBSA classified athlete in a squad of a team at a Champions League / Women’s Champions League stage;
+(4) There must be always a minimum one IBSA classified athlete in a squad of a team at a Champions League / Women’s Champions League stage.

-(4) Unclassified athletes (also sighted) athletes are eligible in the Champions League / Women’s Champions League;
+(5) Unclassified athletes (also sighted) athletes are eligible in the Champions League / Women’s Champions League.

-(8) A U23 male athlete can take part in the Champions League and Youth Championships during the same year.
-An youth athlete can also represent one club in the Champions League and another at the EGCA Youth Championships;
+(11) A U23 male athlete can take part in the Champions League and Youth Championships during the same year.
+A youth athlete can also represent one club in the Champions League and another at the EGCA Youth Championships.

-(9) A male athlete who has taken part of the Champions League can’t play the European Grand Prix during the same year except U20 athletes;
+(12) A male athlete who has taken part of the Champions League can’t play the EGCA Grand Prix during the same year except U20 athletes.

-(10) An athlete who has participated in the Champions League qualification stage but whose team has not advanced to the Final Stage, can take part in the EGCA European Cup representing the same team as in the Champions League qualification stage;
+(13) An athlete who has participated in the Champions League qualification stage but whose team has not advanced to the Final Stage, can take part in the EGCA European Cup representing the same team as in the Champions League qualification stage.

 (1) Athletes from each gender who comply with IBSA standards can participate;

-(2) Teams can be consisted by girls, boys or mixed;
+(2) Teams can consist of girls, boys or mixed;

 (3) A team must name minimum 4 and can name maximum 6 athletes to its squad at the Youth Championships;

-(4) An athlete who have born on 1st January 23 years ago and later are eligible to participate;
+(4) An athlete who have born on 1st January 2003 or later are eligible to participate;

 (6) This is a separate competition and if an athlete has played in other EGCA competitions or represent another club during the year it doesn’t prevent him / her to participate in this tournament;